 Tennis Ball Golf

-Two clubs, two golf balls and ingenuity
+Two clubs, two tennis balls and ingenuity

-Tennis Ball Golf is not only a connection between students on campus but a unique way alumni can connect with students, too.
-It’s been played at more than 25 years, and the tradition is still going strong.
+Tennis Ball Golf is not only a connection between students on campus but a unique way to connect with alumni.

-It’s an original game design by Bluffton alumnus Paul Miller.
-He gathered a group of friends to design the course utilizing the main campus, and it’s been handed down for years.
-Get a group together and play!
+It is an original game design by Bluffton alumnus Paul Miller.
+He gathered a group of friends to design the course utilizing the main campus.
+Tennis Ball Golf has been played at Bluffton for more than 25 years, and the tradition is still going strong.

 TBG rules >